Towards Innovation with Care

 Chapter 12: Sense Caring in Innovation

-Peter Hagedorn-Rasmussen Innovation is a process of collective sensemaking.
+12. Sense caring in innovation Peter Hagedorn-Rasmussen Innovation is a process of collective sensemaking.
 Successful entrepreneurs are those who are able to create and sustain networks by careful attention to a process of ongoing sensemaking.
 This is an emerging and unfolding process which may be targeted toward building a sustainable business concept.
 Although innovation processes are characterized by a high degree of arbitrariness, they require a great ability on behalf of central actors to translate the emerging business concept as it unfolds.
 It must fulﬁll the needs of the anticipated customer; it must fulﬁll the legal requirements and so on.
 In the process of translation, meaning is negotiated around the unfolding artifact – and knowledge is embedded in the innovation.
 This chapter explores how care plays a role in creating sense within a net of actors engaging in entrepreneurial activities.
 The chapter draws on a case-study which explored the origin of an e-based realtor service.1 The original idea of the entrepreneurs was to develop a realtor marketplace on the internet – a place for sellers and buyers to meet – and a place where proﬁts were moved from the realtors to the users.
 It was based on a philosophy of a large “E.” However, as will be illustrated, the business concept unfolds, and, as a result, the innovation is translated.
 The original idea of the large “E” becomes a little “e.”
-The Internet is still central to the business processes, however the business concept has moved closer to that of the traditional realtors – the business...
+The Internet is still central to the business processes, however the business concept has moved closer to that of...

 You are not authenticated to view the full text of this chapter or article.